Projects/Productions & Course Evaluation

 Participation: Attendance, demonstrated engagement with readings, in-class group work and making with new media.
 Attendance and participation are essential to this course/grading.

-Meta Texts: As you read, create a concept mind-map/annotation system: Identify and look up new terms, collect key quotes and diagram ideas/take-away points (along with your own critical reflections and personal connections).
-Identify tensions or resonances between texts, and your observations and ideas that emerge.
+Meta Texts: As you read, create a concept mind-map/annotation system: Identify the big ideas, collect key quotes and diagram take-away points (along with your own critical reflections or personal connections or ideas for classroom practice).

 You will design a digital portfolio/website that will showcase your (semi-weekly) critical reflections on readings and creative artefacts (productions) using new media tools and digital technologies.
 Some of these productions will ask you to explore, experiment and create with, and then critically reflect upon, new media tools and applications for education and deep learning.